 Guide me to discover ______

 I went into my ceremony with several intentions.
-I wrote several paragraphs about each one, why I wanted guidance or help with resolving these topics, how to release and process them and guidance with integration once the ceremony was over.
-Here is my brief statement phrases.
+I wrote several paragraphs about each one, why I wanted guidance or help with resolving these topics, how to release and process them, and guidance with integration once the ceremony was over.
+Here are my brief statement phrases.